restorecommerce/libs/packages/logger/README.md

 - Source pointer logging -- show the source code file and line where the log statement was issued.
 - Implicit Request ID logging based on [cls-rtracer](https://github.com/puzpuzpuz/cls-rtracer).
 - Logger `AsyncLocalStorage` logger context to log implicit context information.
+- Supports local transformer function for the `fields`.

 An example how to use the `AsyncLocalStorage` logger context can be found [here](test/test.js#L4-L11).